Learning Center - Pest Guide

 Bed bugs are reddish-brown, flat, oval and don’t have wings.
 They can run surprisingly fast.
 They are found in bedrooms and hotel rooms, and feed upon human blood at night.
 Lacking human blood, this insect will feed on the blood of rats, mice, rabbits or chickens.
 It can survive without food for up to 15 months.
 Their small size makes it easy for them to hide in sheets, mattress seams, cracks and crevices, furniture, carpet, picture frames and even luggage.
 You may see a bed bug or small pieces of skin that the juvenile sheds.
 You may also spot black or brown stains where bed bugs are defecated or blood on the sheets or mattress.
 When bitten, some people will have red welts on the skin and/or rashes, while others may show no signs of being bitten.
 Bed bugs may live more than 300 days with females laying up to 500 eggs in her lifetime.

 Heat remediation is the most effective way to kill bed bugs.
-This heating process will thoroughly kill bed bugs and their eggs within 4-6 hours without using pesticides.
+Our heat remediation process will thoroughly kill bed bugs and their eggs within 4-6 hours.

 BLACK WIDOW SPIDERS